What is it?

 Despite major investments, scalable solutions remain elusive.
 A360’s uptake data, however, demonstrates that when evidence-based best practices are combined—and combined with a team that offers a wide-range of perspectives—adolescent and youth sexual and reproductive health solutions can be scaled cost-effectively at great impact and at high speed.

-What does this look like on the ground in Tanzania?
+What does this look like on the ground in Tanzania and how can these insights help drive the scale of girl-centered approaches?
 Here’s your chance to find out.

 Consider using it to: